tasket/wyng-backup/README.md

 ...restores a volume called 'vm-work-private' to 'myfile.img' in the current folder.
-Note its possible to specify any path, including block devices such as '/dev/mapper/qubes_dom0-vm--work--private'.
-In this case, a writeable and adequately sized block device (such as a thin LV) must already exist at the path.
+Note its possible to specify any path, including block devices such as '/dev/vgname/vm-work-private'.
+In this case, a writeable block device (such as a thin LV) must already exist at the path, although sparsebak will handle resizing for you automatically.

 #### verify